Luminous Voices offered four self-produced concerts for the 2018-19 season, all at the Bella Concert Hall!

 Featuring Joby Talbot, composer, Path of Miracles

 Back by popular demand, we again embark on the Way of St. James (Camino de Santiago) with Path of Miracles, the a cappella choral masterpiece by Joby Talbot.
+A pilgrimage in composition, Path of Miracles is a journey, as the four movement titles (Roncesvalles, Burgos, León and Santiago) are the four main posts along the Camino de Santiago, one of the most taxing pilgrimage routes in Roman Catholic tradition.
 Maestro Talbot will be in Calgary as part of the Canadian premiere of his opera Everest with Calgary Opera -- and he will be our special guest when we perform his Path of Miracles!

 J.S.
 BACH: St. JOHN PASSION